ryujinx-mirror/ryujinx/README.md

 </p>

 <h5 align="center">
-    As of June 2020, Ryujinx goes past menus and in-game on over 1,000 commercial titles.
-Of those, roughly half are considered playable.
-See the compatiblity list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
+    As of August 2020, Ryujinx goes past menus and in-game on over 1,500 commercial titles.
+Of those, more than half are considered playable.
+See the compatibility list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
 </h5>

 ## Usage

 To run this emulator, we recommend that your PC have at least 8GB of RAM; less than this amount can result in unpredictable behavior and may cause crashes or unacceptable performance.

-If you use a pre-built version, you can use the graphical interface to run your games and homebrew: simply add the directory containing your homebrew or games in the Options > Settings > General tab > Game Directories menu item.
+See our [Setup & Configuration Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide) on how to set up the emulator.

+## Latest build

+These builds are compiled automatically for each commit on the master branch.
+While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken.**

+The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/download).

+## Building

-If you build it yourself you will need to:
+If you wish to build the emulator yourself  you will need to:

 **Step one:** Install the [.NET Core 3.1 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet-core).

 **Step two (choose one):**